andrewcooke/spokes/README.md

 The number of spokes in the slice is called the *length* of the pattern (see [rim compatability](#rim-compatibility)).

+Soemtimes I will use the word "pattern" to refer to an entire wheel, and sometimes to just the "pie slice".
+Hopefully this will be clear from the context.

 #### Pattern Groups

 I describe spoke patterns in three groups: